TravorLZH/foos/README.md

 You can also type `make run` to play the OS if you have `qemu-system-i386` installed.
 ## Images
 This OS currently supports only floppy images that perfectly fits into a 1.44 MB 3.5" Floppy.
-You may try it on hard disk
+You may treat it as a hard disk image as well